jlburky/linux-config/README.md

 ## To Do

-* Add gitconfig script before vim stuff and get username, email and offer if you want to disable ssl.
 * Check if `lua-language-server` submodules already exist, if so, don't update
 * Attempt to dockerize nvim with language server